floriandoppler/Organia/README.md

 ## Welcome! 👋
 Hi!
 Welcome to Organia, the application which helps you organizing your daily routine. 📝<br>
-With our services, you will be able to create easy To-Do-Lists, Shopping-Lists and a calendar. 📆<br>
+With our services, you will be able to create To-Do-Lists and Shopping-Lists and keep your head cool with a Calculator. 📖<br>
 We are trying to set up everything in a smart way to deliver you the best possible experience while using us. 💯<br>
 So... just wait here, we'll be back in a minute!
 Until then, stay safe - see you soon! 🕑<br>